mattbreen/breenchat/README.rst

     cd client
     python chat.py

-To run the client in production, you can use `../bin/bottle.py chat`.
+To run the client in production, you can use `../bin/bottle.py -b localhost:8000 chat`.
 Bottle is WSGI-ready, so you can hook it up to Apache or another WSGI interface.

 .. _WebSockets: http://en.wikipedia.org/wiki/WebSocket